bluenote-1577/flopp_test/README.md

 1. [flopp](https://github.com/bluenote-1577/flopp) software built.
 2. [Haplogenerator](https://github.com/EhsanMotazedi/Haplosim) script must be available.
 3. [NanoSim](https://github.com/bcgsc/NanoSim), the main script must be useable and the pre-trained models must be available as well.
+Note that you must unzip the pre-trained models before using this pipeline.
 4. samtools is expected to be in PATH.

 Various python packages need to be installed to use haplogenerator/nanosim such as HTSeq, Biopython, etc. Furthermore, these packages need to be installed for python2 as Haplogenerator only works for python 2.7.